CorporateRewards/docs-myrewards/source/includes/api/core/_transactions.md

 variety | `string` | Required - see above table and ensure validity with transaction_type points | `integer` | Required - always greater than 0
-reason | `string` | Required - free text up to 250 characters to describe transaction - appears on user points statement remote_transaction_id | `string` | Optional - a value that can be used to identify this transaction by the client *Caution - there is no validation or contraints for data supplied under this key/field.
+reason | `string` | Required - free text up to 250 characters to describe transaction - appears on user points statement remote_transaction_id | `string` | Optional - a value that can be used to identify this transaction by the client *Caution - there is no validation or constraints for data supplied under this key/field.
 This is left to the client system to enforce*

 #### Error responses